MacTirney/GrandMA3-API-Documentation/modules/Object API Functions/Object API - Functions.md

             * The function takes a handle of the type "light_userdata" as an argument.
                 * It can be omitted when using the colon notation on an object.
     * **Return**
+        * Boolean:
             * The function returns a boolean indicating the playback status.
                 * True: There is active playback.
                 * False: There is no active playback.
     * **Examples**
         * [Click Here]()

+### I
 * **Import()**
     * **About**
         * The object version of the Import Lua function is used to import an object written in XML format.